Our security commitments.

 Access control

-- All data transit is TLS 1.2+ encrypted
+- All data in transit is TLS-encrypted (TLS 1.2 or newer)

 Law enforcement